Echinacea: Description

 Like all members of the sunflower family, the flowering structure is a composite inflorescence, with rose-colored (rarely yellow or white) florets arranged in a prominent, somewhat cone-shaped head – "cone-shaped" because the petals of the outer ray florets tend to point downward (are reflexed) once the flower head opens, thus forming a cone.
 Plants are generally long lived, with distinctive flowers.
-The common name "cone flower" comes from the characteristic center "cone" at the center of the flower head.
+The common name "coneflower" comes from the characteristic center "cone" at the center of the flower head.